Migrate to an Azure resource authoring key

 If you cannot find your Azure subscription in the drop-down list:

-Ensure that you have a valid Azure subscription that's authorized to create Cognitive Services resources.
+Ensure that you have a valid Azure subscription that's authorized to create Azure AI services resources.
 Go to the Azure portal and check the status of the subscription.
 If you don't have one, create a free Azure account.

 Ensure that you're in the proper tenant associated with your valid subscription.
 You can switch tenants selecting the avatar in the top right of the screen, containing your initials.